spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 }
 ```

-[Another Rego example to play with](https://play.openpolicyagent.org/p/R35tO7nvCB).
+[Another Rego example to play with](https://play.openpolicyagent.org/p/R35tO7nvCB){: rel="nofollow"}.
 Now, how cool is that?

 ### Automated retries